codex-team/hawk/README.md

 <a name="platform-documentation"></a>Platform documentation
 ======================

 Hawk.so is a clever and easy-to-use errors tracker.
-It collects all your code exceptions and errors and helps you to improve an applications.
+It collects all your code exceptions and errors and helps you to improve applications.

 Please, welcome to the simple user guide.